SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 ### Step 18

-Since all of our data is from the United States, choose Specify from a list of countries and choose United States from the dropdown.To add states to the Geo dimension, select the dropdown on Region and then assign the State column.
+Since all of our data is from the United States, choose Specify from a list of countries and choose United States from the dropdown.

+To add states to the Geo dimension, select the dropdown on Region and then assign the State column.

 Our data does not go down to the county level, so leave this blank.

 ![][image-18]
 ### Step 19